dmcoles/EVO/readme.md

-GRIO Amiga E Compiler is a derivative of the original Amiga E compiler written by Wouter van Oortmerssen.
-GEC (GRIO Amiga E Compiler) was originally developed by GRIO (ogrio at o2.pl) between 1999 and 2003.
+E-VO Amiga E Compiler is a derivative of the original Amiga E compiler written by Wouter van Oortmerssen.
+Formerly known as GEC (GRIO Amiga E Compiler) and was originally developed by GRIO (ogrio at o2.pl) between 1999 and 2003.

 It adds many new features, bug fixes and optimisations including object UNIONs, string merging, non word-aligned objects and many more.